 The Company values communication with its shareholders and investors.
-The Company has adopted a shareholder communication policy with an aim to ensure all shareholders have equal and timely access to the Company information and its principal channels of communication are set out below:
+The Company has adopted a shareholder communication policy with an aim to ensure all shareholders and investors have equal and timely access to the Company information.
+Principal channels of communication used by the Company during the year are set out below: